 Vampires, werewolves, zombies, and demons are real.
 They draw their power from the monsters inside all of us—the anger, hatred, fear, jealousy, and appetites—the darkness that religious people call sin, that fuels our fantasies and drives many of us to destroy ourselves and others.

 I write stories to build cages around the monsters.
-I make the cages comfortable and homey, natural habitats where the monsters can wreck their destruction without doing serious harm and where readers can observe them and finally understand.
+I make the cages comfortable and homey, natural habitats where the monsters can wreak their destruction without doing serious harm and where readers can observe them and finally understand.